appleboy/kubernetes-action/README.md

 [![deploy kubernetes](https://github.com/appleboy/kubernetes-action/actions/workflows/deploy.yml/badge.svg?branch=main)](https://github.com/appleboy/kubernetes-action/actions/workflows/deploy.yml)
 [![kubectl command](https://github.com/appleboy/kubernetes-action/actions/workflows/kubectl.yml/badge.svg?branch=main)](https://github.com/appleboy/kubernetes-action/actions/workflows/kubectl.yml)

-Generate a Kubeconfig or creating or updating K8s Deployments.
+The Kubernetes Action Tool is a versatile tool that facilitates interactions with Kubernetes clusters.
 This action is a wrapper around the [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) command line tool to make it easier to use in a [GitHub Action](https://github.com/features/actions).

+With this Kubernetes Action Tool, you can perform various operations and configurations on Kubernetes clusters by leveraging these parameters.
+Whether it's updating deployments, managing containers, generating kubeconfig files, or performing other Kubernetes-related tasks, this tool provides flexibility and control over your cluster operations.

 This thing is built using [Golang](https://go.dev) and [deploy-k8s](https://github.com/appleboy/deploy-k8s). 🚀